samreenfatimamalik/AQI-Prediction-System/README.md

 - Add automated model comparison and rollback if a newly trained model performs worse than the currently deployed one
 - Extend coverage to additional cities

-## BTW I am still working on this, Stay updated for more ℹ️